 Termination based on academic dishonesty may become effective prior to the end of the academic term.

-Procedures for appeal and possible redress of grievances pertaining to Graduate Incentive Awards are set forth in Graduate Student Grievance Procedures (available at http://grad.uc.edu/student-life/policies/grievances.html).
+Procedures for appeal and possible redress of grievances pertaining to Graduate Incentive Awards are set forth in Graduate Student Grievance Procedures.

 Graduate Assistantship Policies